illinois-impact/ece408_project/README.md

 In your report, list a table of the most time-consuming kernels.

 ## Milestone 2
-**A New CPU Convolution Layer in MxNet: Due 10pm Friday November 17th, 2017**
+**A New CPU Convolution Layer in MXNet: Due 10pm Friday November 17th, 2017**

 A draft of the `report.pdf` with content up through Milestone 2 must be submitted **through rai** for this milestone.